Environmental anxiety doesn’t usually feel dramatic.

 • Long-term uncertainty

-The core insight is this:
+The core insight is simple:

 Anxiety often grows where care and control are misaligned.